byuicampuscd/function-machine/README.md

 In order to load the professor configuration file, type in a query string into the url.
 For example if I want to load the funcMachineSettings.json file, I would type the following to the end of the url.

 `
-?file=funcMachineSettings`
+?file=funcMachineSettings
+`

 ### Feature
 The numbers will animate around the screen to their corresponding places to demonstrate how plotting an equation works.

 ### Browser Support
 As of July 2016, Function Machine works best in Google Chrome.
-It also works in Firefox, but it doesn't work as well as in Chrome.
-Function Machine does not work in Internet Explorer.
+It also works in Internet Explorer, Microsoft Edge, and Mozilla Firefox; however, there is one bug that needs to fixed in Firefox browser.